MerijnHendriks/game-overlay/README.md

 ![demo](https://raw.githubusercontent.com/hiitiger/gelectron/master/screenshot/gelectron3.gif)

-use the power of web to inject any web app to overlay in your game
+Use the power of web to inject any web app to overlay in your game

 ## Features